 Sober Austin maintains a database of local sober living resources and is a great place to begin to explore options.

 It is quite common for students to want to learn a bit more about what options are available on campus to support their desired change in their substance use before jumping into a recovery meeting or group.
 It can be a big, sometimes scary, step to begin the process of changing the ways that we engage with certain behaviors or addictions.
 Fortunately, our campus offers a variety of supports that may be helpful.

 The Center for Students in Recovery offers drop-in recovery groups for students interested in learning about their recovery options and what recovery could look like for them.
 We also offer one-on-one meetings with our professional staff, trained in recovery coaching, to help students determine what supports feel like the best fit for them.
-Appointments can be made by emailing our Senior Program Coordinator, Winston Chapman, at firstname.lastname@example.org.
+Please contact us at firstname.lastname@example.org

 The Counseling and Mental Health Center is available to discuss mental health options (both in-person and telehealth appointments available.)
 Schedule an initial appointment online or call 512-471-3515.

 Yes.
 Students of all ages and academic levels are welcome, from traditional undergraduates to non-traditional, graduate and professional students.
 Students who attend other colleges and schools in the Austin area are also welcome at CSR meetings.
 We welcome students pursuing various pathways to recovery and celebrate and support each person’s individual recovery journey.
 There is no formal membership and our meetings and activities are open to all students in recovery on campus.
 The Center is run by full-time staff members and part-time student assistants who are knowledgeable about recovery resources on and off campus.
 We’re here to link you to resources and help you get the support you need.